MicrosoftDocs/architecture-center/docs/guide/aws/aws-azure-security-solutions-content.md

 For information about basic security hygiene for AWS accounts and resources, review the AWS security guidance at [Best practices for securing AWS accounts and resources](https://aws.amazon.com/premiumsupport/knowledge-center/security-best-practices).

-- Reduce the risk of uploading and downloading malware and other malicious content by actively inspecting all data transfers through the AWS Management Console.
+- Reduce the risk of uploading and downloading malware and other malicious content by actively inspecting all data transfers via the AWS Management Console.
 Content that you upload or download directly to resources within the AWS platform, such as web servers or databases, might need additional protection.

 - Provide security for access keys by rotating the keys periodically.
 Avoid embedding them in code.
 Use IAM roles instead of long-term access keys wherever possible.